galenlim/hackthebox-htb-writeups/remote.md

 	SERVICE_ALL_ACCESS
 ```

-`SERVICE_ALL_ACCESS` means that we have full access to the service including the ability to change its configuration and restart it.
+`SERVICE_ALL_ACCESS` means that we have full access to UsoSvc including the ability to change its configuration and restart it.
 [More information on service access.](https://docs.microsoft.com/en-us/windows/win32/services/service-security-and-access-rights)

 Let's check the configuration of UsoSvc.
+We can do this using the [Service Control command-line tool (sc.exe)](https://ss64.com/nt/sc.html).

 ```
 PS C:\windows\temp> sc.exe qc UsoSvc